Simmons Says Newsletter 152: Who Decides What Writers Write?

 Simmons Says

 Hi, Alex Simmons here.
-To start, I help aspiring and emerging writers overcome their fears and frustrations and create compelling plots, characters, and stories that will appeal to a broader audience.
-Now for a bit of backstory … I’m an award-winning freelance writer, writing coach/teacher, and arts-n-ed consultant.
-I’ve written for Disney Books, Penguin Random House, and Marvel/DC/Archie Comics.
-There are also the plays, films, interactive games, and animation scripts I’ve penned.
-And I’ve been a global keynote speaker on empowering people through the arts.
-I’ve got a lot to share, starting with my Simmons Says newsletter.
+I've taught 100s of aspiring and struggling writers how to overcome their fears and frustrations and create compelling plots, characters, and stories that appeal to a broader audience.
+Over the years, I've been honored to be a professional author (award-winner), writing coach/teacher, and consultant.
+I’ve written for many mainstream publishers, Marvel/DC/Archie Comics, and penned plays, interactive games, and video and animation scripts.
+And I’ve been a global speaker on empowering people through the arts.
+I have much to share, starting with my Simmons Says Newsletter.

 Read more from Simmons Says